What exactly is a gentleman?

 But it’s also about how he carries himself.
 How he behaves when no one else is watching.
 How he treats those who owe him nothing.

-A gent is courageous—he sticks his neck out for what he believes in, even if he’s hesitant.
+A gentleman is courageous—he sticks his neck out for what he believes in, even if he’s hesitant.
 A gent is honest—he tells the truth, even if it’s not the easiest thing to do.

 He is self-assured; he knows what he likes, what he wants, and what suits him best.

-A gent is adventurous—he lives for the unforgettable experience, and strives to immerse himself in things he doesn’t yet fully understand, in order to gain empathy and become more open-minded.
+A gentleman is adventurous—he lives for the unforgettable experience, and strives to immerse himself in things he doesn’t yet fully understand, in order to gain empathy and become more open-minded.

 He is subtle, whether in dress or action.
 He isn’t showy and doesn’t look for recognition.
 Instead, he is interested in the story and sentimentality behind the items he owns and wears, and he does things simply for the pleasure it brings to both him and the recipient.

-A gent is chivalrous—he treats others with politeness and cares about their well-being, and if he has a partner, he treats her with respect, cherishes, and adores her.
+A gentleman is chivalrous—he treats others with politeness and cares about their well-being, and if he has a partner, he treats her with respect, cherishes, and adores her.

 He is refined, both in manner and possessions.
 He is a curator, an editor of his own life, unapologetically pursuing that which brings him immense pleasure, and relentlessly cutting out the insignificant and unworthy experiences that only serve as distractions.

-A gent is generous, especially with the people he loves and cares about, but even with those who can’t offer anything in return.
+A gentleman is generous, especially with the people he loves and cares about, but even with those who can’t offer anything in return.

-A gent has principle and character, staying true to himself despite the ever-changing tides of popular belief.
+A gentleman has principle and character, staying true to himself despite the ever-changing tides of popular belief.

 Try Every Day